ufal/npfl122/tasks/car_racing.md

 did not create a copy (when stacking images or resizing it).
 It has now been fixed.</span>

-returned  A bug in the environment was fixe

 In this bonus-only exercise to play with Deep Q Network and its variants, try solving the [CarRacing-v0 environment](https://gym.openai.com/envs/CarRacing-v0) environment from the [OpenAI Gym](https://gym.openai.com/).